 When we’re faced with a rainy day in Singapore and the kids need some fun indoor activities, we love nothing better than getting busy with cool craft projects.
 Nowadays, there’s no shortage of inspiration for ways to spend a great ‘crafternoon’ with the little ones.
-What prevents your forays into arts and crafts with the kids from reaching creative heights, apart from the mess?
+What prevents your forays into arts and crafts with the kids from reaching creative heights (apart from the mess)?
 Not having the right supplies!
-But you can create your own Pinterest-worthy projects with just a little preparation.
-Make the most of your little helpers and get them involved in choosing fun supplies from craft shops around Singapore – it’s all part of raising creative kids, right?
-Here’s our round-up of the best stores for buying art supplies, plus a handy craft supplies checklist to take shopping with you.
+Here’s our guide to what we consider to be the best stores for buying art supplies, plus a handy craft supplies checklist to take shopping with you.

 From feathers to felt, this store has every variety of craft material imaginable waiting to be transformed into paper dolls, masks or jewellery.
 The only limit is your imagination!
 Stock up on supplies at stores in Bras Basah Complex, Clementi and Orchard.

 Step into a world of flowery, glittery delight at this popular scrapbooking store in the heart of town.
 They stock pretty ribbons, cute stamps, stickers galore, and row upon row of colourful printed papers ready for framing all of your memories.

 Made With Love, #B2-08, 313@Somerset, 313 Orchard Road, Singapore 238895; www.madewithlove.com.sg

 With a branch in practically every mall in Singapore, and at pocket-money prices, Popular is the place to go for craft fans young and old the island over.
 Scour the aisles for coloured card, sparkly paper, ribbons, pens, paints and heaps more arts and craft delights.
 (And pick up a good read while you’re there too!)